bmt-dev/timestamper/README.md

 * Run <main.py> directly or execute <python[version] main.py> in terminal.
 * Fill the form and click on <Démarrer> to start processing the video.

-# Date and time format should be :
+# Date and time formats should be :
 * date : DD/MM/YYYY
 * time : hh:mm:ss:aa